 How to Get to Montenegro

-There are two international airports in Montenegro – Tivat (near the border to Dubrovnik/Croatia and the famous Kotor) and Podgorica, which is also the capital.
+BY PLANE: There are two international airports in Montenegro – Tivat (near the border to Dubrovnik/Croatia and the famous Kotor) and Podgorica, which is also the capital.

-There are buses from Dubrovnik, Croatia to Kotor, but I suggest (though it is not very environmentally friendly) getting to Montenegro by car.
+BY CAR: I suggest (though it is not very environmentally friendly) getting to Montenegro by car.
 You will need to have an insurance card – a green card/paper – if you get here in your own car or in a rental car, which you will most likely have to present when crossing borders.

 To be honest, driving in Montenegro is pretty amazing.
 Given its small size, it is very easy to get around – although driving in the mountains is time-consuming.

 Taxis are quite cheap in Montenegro, so they are a good option if there is no bus available.

-Money / Currency / Costs
+Money / Currency / Costs in Montenegro

-Many places do not accept credit or debit cards (including apartments that are not very professional), so I highly suggest having enough cash on you.
+Many places do not accept credit or debit cards (including apartments), so I highly suggest having enough cash on you.

 Montenegro is quite affordable – not as cheap as Bosnia-Herzegovina, but cheaper than Croatia, and definitely cheaper than western European countries.